Composite Superconducting Orders and Magnetism in CeRh$_2$As$_2$

 More recent NMR experiments \cite{ogata_parity_2023} shed additional light on the magnetic state.
-The results still find a transition to a TR-symmetry-breaking state in zero field, at a temperature below the superconducting $T_c$ \cite{kibune_observation_2022}.
+The authors still find a transition to a TR-symmetry-breaking state in zero field, at a temperature below the superconducting $T_c$ \cite{kibune_observation_2022}.
 In addition, this magnetic transition is now followed to nonzero magnetic fields along the \textit{z}-direction \cite{ogata_parity_2023}.
 Its critical temperature decreases with increasing $B_z$ but slightly less so than the superconducting $T_c$.
-The NMR results are consistent with the magnetic transition line ending where it reaches the first-order superconductor-to-superconductor transition at about $4\,\mathrm{T}$, which is the interpretation given by the authors \cite{ogata_parity_2023}.
+The NMR results are consistent with the magnetic transition line ending where it reaches the first-order superconductor-to-superconductor transition at about $4\,\mathrm{T}$, which is the interpretation given by the authors in Ref.\ \cite{ogata_parity_2023}.

 As noted above, recent $\mu$SR experiments \cite{khim_coexistence_2024} suggest that phase I in the normal state has magnetic dipolar character, i.e., that $T_N > T_c$.
 The internal magnetic field seen by $\mu$SR is continuous through $T_c$, hence the magnetic order is likely of the same type above and below $T_c$.
 Moreover, the internal field is found to be roughly temperature independent below $T_c$ instead of rising further upon cooling \cite{khim_coexistence_2024}.
 This indicates that magnetic order and superconductivity are coupled and compete with each other \cite{khim_coexistence_2024}.
 Recently, the magnetic transition could be observed within the high-field superconducting phase, where the critical field is also roughly temperature independent \cite{khanenko_phase_2025}.
-The origin of the distinct magnetic ordering temperatures might be different quality of older and newer samples.
-Another possibility is that the magnetic order is not static but has a certain finite timescale.
-In such a situation, the different timescales of the experimental probes lead to distinct critical temperatures~\cite{khim_coexistence_2024}.
+The origin of the distinct magnetic ordering temperatures might be different quality of older and newer samples or that the magnetic order is not static.
+In such a situation, the different timescales of the experimental probes lead to distinct critical temperatures \cite{khim_coexistence_2024}.
 We consider both the cases $T_N > T_c$ and $T_N < T_c$ in our analysis.